Bond End Canal: Abandonment and legacy

 A 1913/14 railway map showing the line running between Bond End Wharf and Shobnall Wharf at the lower end of the image.
 This is the approximate route of the Bond End Canal.
 The Trent and Mersey Canal runs along the left hand side of the image and the River Trent along the right side.

-After it fell out of use the route of Bond End Canal was used by the Midland Railway for its Shobnall and Bond End branches which were authorised by an act of parliament of 1874 and completed by 1875.
+After it fell out of use the route of Bond End Canal was used by the Midland Railway for its Shobnall and Bond End branches which were authorised by the Midland Railway (Additional Powers) Act 1874 (37 & 38 Vict. c. clx) and completed by 1875.
 The railway began filling the canal before the act was passed, with works beginning at the Shobnall end.
 The lock at Shobnall was retained to act as a wharf to interchange cargo between the railway and the Trent and Mersey Canal.
 The rival North Staffordshire Railway petitioned the Court of Referees in opposition of the bill, contending that the Bond End Canal was not altogether abandoned, though admitting that it was "seldom used".
 Most of the line of the former canal had been infilled by 1900.

 Shobnall Basin remained in the ownership of the Midland Railway and its successor the London, Midland and Scottish Railway before passing into the possession of British Rail at nationalisation in 1948.
 In the early 1970s the basin was purchased by the Hines family who persuaded British Waterways, the post-nationalisation operator of the Thames and Mersey canal to cancel plans to demolish the bridge carrying their towpath across the entrance to the basin.
 The Hines family extended the basin along the former line of the Bond End Canal and it now provides berths for 52 boats as well as facilities for a dry dock, boat surveyor and chandlery.
 The branch railway over the line of the Bond End Canal also fell into disuse and in the 1980s the A5189 Evershed Way was built on much of the route.